 - Tet Systems have been established successfully in many cell types, as well as in transgenic mice, rats, plants, and yeast.
-In general, difficulties in obtaining a cell line that exhibits low background expression arise from suboptimal construct integration events, and can be overcome by screening more clones. - Perform a time course of induction in the presence of Dox, and a dose response to characterize your expression system.
+In general, difficulties in obtaining a cell line that exhibits low background expression arise from suboptimal construct integration events, and can be overcome by screening more clones. - Perform a time course of induction using the techniques described in Section VII, being sure to wash the cells free of residual Dox before beginning the assay.
+Be sure to read the information highlighted in "Ensuring Induction with the Tet-Off Advanced System".
 Because the kinetics of induction depend on the stability of the mRNA and the GOI protein, stably expressed proteins will achieve equilibrium at different times after induction.